Moon symbolism is complex and fascinating. It’s no wonder that this celestial object has inspired so much creativity throughout history.

 4. Nurturing and care.

-The moon is often seen as a symbol of nurturing and care due to its ability to give light in the darkness.
+The moon is often seen as a symbol of nurturing and care because it gives light in the darkness.
 The moon is also associated with the mother, a caregiver, and a protector.

 5. Mystery and magic.